 June through November is the Atlantic hurricane season.
-Property owners, especially those in coastal states, pay close attention to every single word meteorologists say during this time period when they start forecasting tropical disturbances out in the Atlantic Ocean, the Caribbean Sea, or the Gulf of Mexico.
+When meteorologists forecast or identify tropical disturbances in the Atlantic Ocean, the Caribbean Sea, or the Gulf of Mexico, property owners, especially those in coastal states, pay close attention.
 They ask themselves:

 - Is this the one?